AmigaMaster/Simple-Game-Solutions/solutions/O/Old Skies-EN.md

 ##### 3.1.4.3.
 Back Alley

+- "I apologize for my friend."
-- TAKE piece of paper
+- TAKE piece of paper (`Filthy piece of paper`)
 - USE trash bin
 - Make your way back to the landing site (`Pistol`)
 - Return to the diner

 ##### 3.1.4.4.
 Diner

-- TALK TO woman (New location: Brittany Hall Dorm)
+- TALK TO Mattie (New location: Brittany Hall Dormitory)

 #### 3.1.5.
 Brittany Hall Dorm